 All engagements with our independent registered public accounting firm, regardless of amount, must be authorized in advance by the Audit Committee.
 The Audit Committee has delegated its pre-approval authority to the Chairperson of the Audit Committee, provided that any matters approved in such manner are presented to the Audit Committee at its next regularly scheduled meeting.
 Pursuant to the charter of the Audit Committee, committee approval of non-audit services (other than review and attest services) is not required, if such services fall within available exceptions established by the SEC.
 However, to date, the Audit Committee's policy has been to approve all services provided by our independent registered public accounting firm.
-The independent registered public accounting firm and our management are required to periodically report to the Audit Committee regarding the extent of services provided by the independent registered public accounting firm in accordance with the Audit Committee's pre-approval, and the fees for the services performed to date.
+The independent registered public accounting firm and our management are required to periodically report to the Audit Committee's pre-approval, and the fees for the services performed to date.

-During Fiscal Year 2019 and Fiscal Year 2018, all services provided to either us or Broadcom Limited by PwC were preapproved by the Audit Committee.
+During Fiscal Year 2019 and Fiscal Year 2018, all services provided to either us or Broadcom Limited by PwC were pre-approved by the Audit Committee.